HOW MAAP SUPPORTS OUR COMMUNITY:

 Survival supplies (tents, sleeping bags, yoga mats, camping packs, flashlights, water stations etc)

 Small household goods (bedding, towels, cooking supplies, dishware) for people moving into SROs or their own apartments

 This material aid is essential to community members trying to meet their most basic survival needs for daily life, on the streets or in shelters, at work or school, and for self-determination.

-Pre-COVID MAAP part of MAAP was setup like a store, recipients “shop” independently allowing them to choose items that both meet their needs and suit their taste.
-Recipients are welcome to a week’s worth of clothing and are able to access MAAP four times a year, or more frequently if their situation changes or they have an emergency.
-MAAP’s Executive Director and volunteers are available to provide participants with as much or as little assistance as they choose.
+Pre-COVID MAAP part of our space was setup as a free store where community members could “shop” independently allowing them to choose items that both meet their needs and suit their taste.
+Participants were welcome to a week’s worth of clothing and are able to access MAAP four times a year, or more frequently if their situation changed or they had a self-identified emergency.
+MAAP’s staff, volunteers, and unhoused organizers were available to provide participants with as much or as little assistance as they chose.